Going over a Python project structure up to a point where you can create a Python package.

 __version__ attribute of your package.
 This step will be covered in the following sections.

 The file setup.cfg contains the package's static metadata, which includes all the information and instructions that are required by

-- Getting the package version from version - this file is updated automatically as part of the CI/CD process, more on that in the next blog posts
+- Getting the package version from version file - this file is updated automatically as part of the CI/CD process; more on that in the next blog posts

-- Update src/appy/__init__.py with the current package version- Set the attributes
+- Update src/appy/__init__.py to the current package version

 download_urldynamically, according to the version

 setup.cfg complement each other, so you shouldn't maintain the same attribute in both files.
 The separation should be according to the attribute; if it's never going to change, then set it in

 setup.cfg; if the attribute has a dynamic value, then it should be set in